Graduate Student Researchers

 Kayleen Whitley, MS, RD, LD

-I am a first-year PhD student in the Widen Lab.
+I am a second-year PhD student in the Widen Lab.
 I completed my undergraduate and master’s degrees, as well as a dietetic internship, at the University of Houston.
 I worked as a pediatric clinical dietitian for three years at top children’s hospitals, which solidified my drive to pursue a doctoral degree in nutrition with a focus on infant and early childhood nutrition.
 My specific interests in this area of nutrition are caregiver feeding types, caregiver-responsive feeding sensitivity, and hunger self-regulation in children.